The Arts Council of Mendocino County Announces the 2019 Arts Champions

 The Board of Directors of the Arts Council of Mendocino County is pleased to announce the 17th Annual Mendocino County Arts Champion Award recipients.

 Each year, nominations for Arts Champion Awards are solicited from the community at large.
 Honorees are selected by the Arts Council of Mendocino County’s Board of Directors, and are formally recognized with an official proclamation from the Mendocino County Board of Supervisors.
-The awards and proclamation will be presented by the Board of Supervisors at its meeting on October 22, which begins at 9 am in the Supervisors’ Chambers at the County Administration Center, 501 Low Gap Road in Ukiah.
-A public reception to honor the winners will be hosted by the Arts Council of Mendocino immediately following the supervisors’ meeting.
-The reception location will be within walking distance of the Supervisors' Chambers.
+The awards and proclamation was presented by the Board of Supervisors at its meeting on October 22, which begins at 9 am in the Supervisors’ Chambers at the County Administration Center, 501 Low Gap Road in Ukiah.
+A public reception to honor the winners was hosted by the Arts Council of Mendocino immediately following the supervisors’ meeting.

 The 2019 Arts Champions are as follows: